kubeckaj/JKCS2.1/README.md

     # Gaussian: G16 path and module
     # Orca: Orca path and modules

-    test.sh                                        #test that all your paths#       are set correctly
+    sh test.sh                                        #test that all your paths#       are set correctly

   Simple TEST (on local computer):